deepeshx9/lenovo-yoga-slim7x-audio-linux/.github/CONTRIBUTING.md

 * **DSP Reverse Engineering:** We are trying to understand the proprietary DSP logic from Windows, specifically regarding VISENSE (speaker protection) and SoftClip (dynamic limiting).
 * **DSP Framework Integration:** Porting that logic into the Linux audio pipeline using ALSA, UCM profiles, and topology files.
 * **UCM Configuration:** General cleanup, routing fixes, and validation of `.conf` files.

+## Project philosophy

+Linux audio stack for smart amp devices is not yet fully mature.
+So we are aiming to implement device/board-specific speaker safety math into kernel mode drivers and the rest DSP and UCM math aligned with the usual Linux stack in userspace.

 ## How to contribute